arseniikechin/gRNA_optimization/README.md

 Run scripts from the **repository root**.
 RL modules import `RL.*`.

 **Data.** Bos taurus ARS-UCD2.0 (RefSeq GCF_002263795.3).
 Training used 400 diverse NGG spacers from five endocrine-receptor genes; evaluation used 100 IGF2R guides on a chromosome excluded from training.
-Optimization scored off-targets on `chr_3_7_20_21.fna`; Table 1 in the paper used the smaller locus FASTA.
+Optimization scored off-targets on `chr_3_7_20_21.fna`.

 ---